Skip to Content

 best kid-friendly places in italy

-- Climbing the Torre della Ore was one of our top things to do in Lucca for kids
+- Climbing the Torre della Ore was one of our top things to do in Lucca for kids.

 For our Italy accommodations, we stayed exclusively in vacation rentals during our one-month Italy family vacation.
-For details of our five different vacation rentals in Italy, check out the links to each on our Italy family vacation itinerary below.
-Learn from our experiences and read our tips on finding a great Airbnb for families.
+For details of our five different vacation rentals in Italy, check out the links to each destination on our Italy family vacation itinerary below.

 best italy itinerary for families

-- so many discoveries in Lucca, Italy for kids
+- so many discoveries in Lucca, Italy for kids.

 If you’d prefer to stay at a kid-friendly hotel in Italy, we recommend using Booking.com.
 We use Booking.com almost exclusively when looking for kid-friendly hotels as they have an excellent Top Picks for Families search filter.

-Best Italy Itinerary for Families
+Our Italy Itinerary for Families

+Here is our one-month Italy family vacation itinerary.
 We tried hard to create a good mix of things to do in Italy for kids, along with adult-focused activities such as hiking, outdoor activities, castles and museums.
 With a good balance of activities, we tried to make sure everyone would be happy with our family-trip to Italy.

-things to do with kids in Italy - visiting florence with toddlers means that pigeons are no longer safe
+things to do with kids in Italy - visiting florence with toddlers means that pigeons are no longer safe.

 One Month in Italy Itinerary with Kids Overview